JeremiePat/svg-extend/docs/element.ngon.md

 ### `cx` and `cy`

-The `cx` and `cy` attribute define the centre of the circles to be used to draw the shape.
+The `cx` and `cy` attribute define the centre of the circle to be used to draw the shape.
 They behave exactly the same as those of the `circle` element.
 Their default value is `0`.

 ### `vertex`

-The number of vertex to distribute along each circle of the shape.
+The number of vertex to distribute along the circle of the shape.
 Its minimum and default value is `3`.

 ### `r`

-A list of (comma or space separated) numbers representing the radius length of each circles used to draw the shape.
+The radius of the circles used to draw the shape.
 Its default value is `0` (No shape will be drawn).

+### `density`

+It defines the interval used to connect each vertex.

+> **Note:** On a path element, a value of `0` will disconnect the vertex,
+> making them individual dots.
+It's possible to materialize them with a
+> combination of `stroke`, `stroke-width` and `stroke-linecap` properties on
+> the element

+On `polyline` and `polygon`, because they are always defining a single path, some degenerative cases requiring multiple path can produce unexpected result (see the test [ngon.3.svg](https://github.com/JeremiePat/svg-extend/blob/master/tests/svg/star.1.svg)) to get some examples)

 ## Examples